Hidden Gems & Popular Favorites: Our Go-To State Parks in Maine for Outdoor Adventures

 Camden Hills State Park | Camden

-If you love camping in state parks, Camden Hills in Camden Maine is one of the best camping spots among the Maine state parks.
+If you love camping in state parks, Camden Hills State Park in Camden, Maine, is one of the best camping spots among the state parks.
 It offers year-round camping with amenities like picnic tables, fire pits, a playground, showers, bathrooms, and Wi-Fi.

 Staying right in the park will give you more time to explore the miles of trails that range from easy to challenging.
-While visiting Camden Hills, take in the sweeping views of Penobscot Bay and Camden Harbor.
+While visiting the park, take in the sweeping views of Penobscot Bay and Camden Harbor.
 These views are best seen from the summit of Mount Battie at 800 feet above sea level.

 Camden Hills State Park is particularly popular amongst bird-watchers and bird-lovers, known as a retreat for migrating hawks and other bird species.
 It’s not uncommon to spot great blue herons, ospreys or even a bald eagle!